 Last week I attended an engaging seminar on the topics of inclusion and belonging taught by Al Condeluci, a professor, CEO of a provider agency, and world-renowned speaker.
 We learned about the concept of social capital, which is defined as the value of the relationships in our lives.
-Social capital is integral for people to feel included and like they belong to a community or network.
+Social capital is integral for people to feel included and as they belong to a community or network.

-Human beings are innately social creatures, but stigma of disabilities can often leave individuals feeling isolated and alone.
+Human beings are innately social creatures, but the stigma of disabilities can often leave individuals feeling isolated and alone.
 In fact, people with disabilities are at a higher risk of being socially isolated.
-Most people believe the problem is with the individual who is different, but it really is with society who does not accept people because of their individuality.
+Most people believe the problem is with the individual who is different, but it really is with a society that does not accept people because of their individuality.
 The key to combat this segregation is to identify similarities that people can bond over instead of focusing on the differences.